 Crazy about donuts?
 If you love them like we do, you might be asking yourself some questions about preserving these delicious treats.
 How do you keep leftover donuts fresh?
 Can you fry donuts?
 Can donuts be frozen?
 Can you freeze glazed donuts?
-Those are some of the most common questions we get here at Medina Baking.
+Those are some of the most common questions we get here at Medina Baking, wholesale frozen pastries supplier.
 Read this article we prepared for you and find out how to preserve donuts the best way.

 Donuts are deep-fried pastries.
 They’re made from flour.
 In the centre, you can use cream or jelly, but most donuts have a hole.
 The hole lets the donut cook evenly.